ARION

 “Still working through her emotions on Carson’s death,” Rod answered.
 “She knows that when the Sori are ready to try again, she’s next and is scared that she will wind up the same as him.”

-“We have given her a choice,” Ken reminded him.
-“When the time comes, we can ask for another volunteer if she refuses to do it.”
+“Despite her incarceration, she has been given a choice,” Ken reminded him.
+“When the time comes, we can present the opportunity to another volunteer if she declines to do it.”

 “I can’t think of anyone who might take you up on the offer after what happened to him.”